ycpcs/cs320-spring2024/index.md

 title: Home page
 ---

-# Welcome to CS320 (Software Engineering), Spring 2024!
+# Welcome to Software Engineering, Spring 2024!

 This is the website for Professor Hake's sections of CS 320, Spring 2024 at York College.  **All information about Professor Hake's sections of CS320 will be posted here.**